 MediaWiki is a open source wiki software written in PHP, originally for use on Wikipedia.
 It is now used by several other projects of the non-profit Wikimedia Foundation and by many other wikis.
 Very iftne use by IT departments to implement quickly a wiki, Mediawiki lacks many of the features an enterprise needs for a enterprise wide wiki.
 Look at Xwiki, TWiki ou Mindtouch Core for alternative,enterprise grade, wiki software.

 Foswiki is a open source wiki software, supporting the editing of web pages in an ordinary web browser, by end users.
 What makes Foswiki special is that it supports the embedding of active and passive macros that enhance the page content and allow end-users to build applications that store and process data in a structured manner.

 Tiki CMS/Groupware, also known as TikiWiki, is a powerful web-based Groupware and Content Management System (CMS), using PHP, ADOdb and smarty.
 It can be used to create all sorts of Web applications, Sites, Portals, Intranets and Extranets.
-It uses the wiki approach to CMS, transforming TikiWiki as a powerful open source wiki software.
+It’s developed by a large number of contributors that form the TikiWiki Community.

 FlexWiki is an open source wiki software based on Microsoft .NET technologies.

 PhpWiki is a open source wiki software writtent in PHP. interesting wiki features like Multiple storage backends, dynamic hyperlinking, themeable, scriptable by plugins, full authentication, ACLs and semantic wiki features.

-SnipSnap is an open source weblog and wiki tool written in Java.
+SnipSnap is an open source weblog and wiki software written in Java.

 TiddlyWiki is a single HTML file which has all the characteristics of a wiki – including all of the content, the functionality (including editing, saving, tagging, and searching) and the style sheet.
 Because it’s a single file, it’s very portable – you can email it, put it on a web server or share it via a USB stick.